Egbert of Wessex (c. 771-839)

 The Battle of Ellendun

 Beornwulf of Mercia, Offa's successor, was understandably worried by Egbert's military success in the South.
 In an attempt to redress the balance of power, he took an army south, perhaps taking advantage of the fact that Egbert was occupied with his campaign in Dumnonia, and met Egbert in battle at Ellendun, at Wroughton, near Swindon, in 825.
 Egbert's forces, despite a disadvantage of numbers, drove the Mercians back across a river that, in the words of Chronicler Henry of Huntingdon, 'ran red with gore'.

 Success at Ellendun enabled Egbert to rule Mercian territory in the south-east, but in 829 Egbert defeated Wiglaf of Mercia and asserted his rule over Mercia directly.
 His victory over Wiglaf gave him access to the mint at London, and he minted new coins with his image, proclaiming himself king of Mercia.

 Egbert was called 'Bretwalda', ruler of Britain (or alternatively 'wide-ruler').
 Unfortunately, he was not able to maintain control over Mercia and Wiglaf returned the following year and drove him out.
 But though Wiglaf controlled Mercia once more, Egbert retained control over Surrey, Kent, and Sussex.
 He gave those former Mercian lands to his son Aethelwulf to rule as a subkingdom under Wessex.

 In the final decade of his reign Egbert had to deal with a series of Celtic uprisings and Viking raids in the south-west.
-He lost a battle against the Danes at Carhampton in 836 but defeated a combined army of the Danes and the West Welsh at Hingston Down in Cornwall just 2 years later.
+He lost a battle against the Danes at Carhampton in 836 but defeated a combined army of the Danes and the West Welsh at Hingston Down in Cornwall just two years later.
 Egbert's victory at Hingston Down effectively ended the last real British kingdom, though the royal line of Dumnonbia continued.

 Yet though he lost control of Mercia, Egbert's military success changed the landscape of Britain and the course of British history.
 Under Egbert, Wessex ruled all of southern England and effectively ended Kent and Sussex as independent kingdoms.